With the increasing prevalence of obesity and a mostly sedentary lifestyle, it is more and more common for children to be susceptible to diabetes .

 Both forms can develop at any age, but as rates of childhood obesity climb, type 2 diabetes has increasingly been diagnosed in children and adolescents .
 Formerly known as adult-onset diabetes, symptoms of type 2 diabetes include heavy breathing, increased thirst and urination, sudden vision changes and weight loss, and increased appetite.

 Even though type 2 diabetes is partly genetic, it can be prevented or delayed in most cases by taking several simple steps towards a more healthy and balanced lifestyle.
-Here are three ways you can lower the risk of type 2 diabetes in children.
+This article tells you how to lower the risk of diabetes in children.

 1. Balanced Diet: A healthy and balanced diet is important for children in their growing years.
 Moreover, dietary habits established in childhood are more likely to continue as an adult, helping prevent present and future health risks.

 Encourage children to make healthy food choices with plenty of vitamins, fiber, and lean proteins.
+This will help reduce the risk of diabetes in kids.
 Additionally, adopting healthy eating habits as a family encourages children to follow through.

 3. Physical Activity: Besides a healthy diet, regular physical activity is vital in lowering the risk of type 2 diabetes as it helps the body use insulin better.
 Staying active also helps in maintaining a healthy body weight, and boosts metabolism.